Referral guide for faculty and staff

 Other indicators of distress

-Students who exhibit a combination of the following indicators should be of particular concern and warrant further action.
-(See “guidelines for interaction” and “how to make a referral” below.)
+Students that exhibit a combination of the following indicators should be of particular concern and warrant further action.
+See “guidelines for interaction” and “how to make a referral” below for more information.

 Written/artistic expression of unusual violence

 Essays on suicide or death